This contemporary companion to the Bhagavad

 education includes degrees in Music, Psychology and a Ph.D. in Counseling.

-Naina was born in Fall River, Massachusetts and now lives in India and
+Naina was born in Fall River, Massachusetts and now lives in India where she writes poems and travel stories.

 For one who looks beyond surfaces